MaikovskiyS/SkillBox/README.md

 # UserService

 The service handles client requests.

 The docker-compose file is used to build the application.

-We use nginx to distribute the load between application replicas.
+The nginx is used to distribute the load between application replicas.
 ___
 Endpoints: